×

 All about Norite and Ignimbrite Properties

 Know all about Norite and Ignimbrite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite and Ignimbrite belong to Igneous Rocks.Texture of Norite is Phaneritic whereas that of Ignimbrite is Aphanitic.
 Norite appears Veined and Shiny and Ignimbrite appears Dull, Vesicular and Foilated.
-The luster of Norite is not available while that of Ignimbrite is vitreous to dull.
+The luster of Norite is while that of Ignimbrite is vitreous to dull.
 Norite is available in dark grey to black colors whereas Ignimbrite is available in beige, black, brown, grey, pink, white colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Ignimbrite are cemetery markers, commemorative tablets, creating artwork.